githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/FO3wHs4f2r8.jpg"
     },
     {
+        "name": "Ramping up the difficulty in Falling Bird", "description": "Join Daryl, Joey, Richard, and Shannon as they continue remixing Falling Duck in MakeCode Arcade .
+This stream, we made the game start out easier and get more difficult the longer you play.", "youTubeId": "d1yP5oa8zTU",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/d1yP5oa8zTU.jpg"
+    },
+    {
         "name": "Custom Sprite Effects",
         "description": "Join Shannon, Joey, and Vivian as we make a bunch of custom sprite effects!
 We make a teleportation animation, a leaf kicking fall vibe, a freeze/iced tile, and angry/surprised emotes!", "youTubeId": "mP4H3F128iw",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
         "imageUrl": "/static/advanced-stream/mP4H3F128iw.jpg"
+    },
+    {
+        "name": "Farm Heist (Pt 1)",
+        "description": "Steal from the rich and give to the poor!
+Join Vivian, Joey, Daryl, and Shannon as they start an interactive story about some animals stealing from the evil Prince John.
+We utilize the storytelling and character animation extensions to tell our story!", "youTubeId": "VT1v4z4I_uk",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/VT1v4z4I_uk.jpg"
     },
     {
         "name": "Boss Rush 4",